Sydney Walking Tour to Top Sydney Landmarks by JetSettingFools.com

 MAP.
 The Opera House is, by far, the most recognizable Sydney landmark.
 The iconic building took 14 years to complete (1959-1973) and stands today as a UNESCO World Heritage Site.

-The massive staircase – nearly 100-meters-wide – leads to the entrance, but we recommend staying on the ground level and completely circling the structure to gain perspective before climbing the stairs.
+The massive staircase – nearly 100-meters-wide – leads to the entrance, but we recommend staying on the ground level and completely circling it to gain perspective before climbing the stairs.

 Two halls of ‘stacked shells’ make up the award-winning structure that features amazing acoustics.
 The theaters inside (of which there are multiple) have hosted world-known musical and theatrical talents.

-The facilities can be toured (for a fee), but it’s free to walk around the exterior of the building.
-Walking along the west side of the Sydney Opera House, visitors can see and touch the tiles (which alone took three years to develop) that give the building it’s sailboat appearance.
+The facilities can be toured, but it’s free to explore the exterior.
+Walking along the west side, you can even touch the tiles (which alone took three years to develop) that give the building it’s sailboat appearance.

-From the Sydney Opera House, leave Circular Quay (don’t worry, we return later to see other Sydney Harbour attractions, including the bridge and The Rocks).
-Walk through the gates to the east, then follow the path south to the raised grassy area of The Domain
+Walk through the gates to the east, then follow the path south to the raised grassy area of…

 Skyline view from The Domain, Sydney, Australia